 Over the years Pedro competed twelve times in state and national class competitions in Brazil, eleven times resulting in a first or second place standing.
 Some of these events include the 1st Copa Monte Libano De Jiu-Jitsu, 9th Copa Rio De Jiu-Jitsu, Campeonato Estadual De Jiu-Jitsu, 3rd Campeonato Atlantico Sul De Jiu-Jitsu, 1st Copa Nastra Jiu-Jitsu, and the 1st Torneio Rolls Gracie De Jiu-Jitsu.

 Not long after his promotion Pedro moved to the United States and taught for a short while in Indiana.
 He returned to Brazil and then again to the United States, this time to California, in 1994.

 In the United States and abroad, Pedro’s students and affiliates have also met with success in competition and have won Gold, Silver and Bronze medals at such events as the Pan American Jiu-Jitsu Championships, the United States Jiu-Jitsu De Brasil Championship, the International Master and Seniors Championship, the Gracie Nationals, the Arnold World / Gracie Tournaments and NAGA Chicago.

-Pedro Carvalho currently owns and operates a successful training center in Rancho Cucamonga, California.
-In addition to his responsibilities at the training center, Mr. Carvalho heads the American Brazilian Jiu-Jitsu League, and has produced twenty four videos and two books on Brazilian Jiu-Jitsu
+Pedro Carvalho currently owns and operates successful training centers in Port St. Lucie Florida.
+In addition to his responsibilities at the training centers, Mr. Carvalho is the head the American Brazilian Jiu-Jitsu League, and has produced twenty four videos and two books on Brazilian Jiu-Jitsu